wudixiaotie/wudixiaotie.github.io/_posts/2016-03-09-where-does-gen_server-store-cast-messages.md

 categories: erlang
 ---

-I was wandering where a gen_server process store cast messages.
+I was wondering where a gen_server process store cast messages.
 I know you can send
 a message to it, then handle_info will be triggered.
 But what about handle_cast?
 What about handle_call?
 If I run gen_server:cast(ID, Msg), then what happened?
 Where the message go?